As one of the most exciting and vibrant metropolises on earth, it’s no surprise that there’s an abundance of unmissable things to do in Mexico City.

 And there are literally thousands of stalls lining the roadsides wherever you are in the capital.
 Each serving up tasty renditions of the country’s varied and mouthwatering cuisine.

 Tacos, tlacoyas, gorditas, huaraches, flautas and many, many more varieties of masa based (corn dough), tortilla-style skins are the foundation of much of the street food.
 They exist solely to be stuffed with succulent fillings like barbacoa (goat), suadero (steak), or chicharron (pork belly), and then liberally covered in guacamole, salsa, and sprinkled with onions and coriander.

 Other things not to miss are elotes (cheese smothered, bbq corn on the cob), tamales (steamed corn dough stuffed with stewed meat wrapped in banana leaves), and sugar and cinnamon coated churros for those with a sweet tooth.

 Hit the Palacio de Bellas Artes

-The Palacio de Bellas Artes is arguably the most iconic modern building in Mexico City, and certainly one of its most visually stunning.
-The white brick, art nouveau structure is topped with a series of striking, yellow and orange domes, and it’s flanked by the attractive formal gardens of Alameda Central Park.
+The Palacio de Bellas Artes is arguably the most iconic modern building in Mexico City.
+And certainly one of its most visually stunning.
+The white brick, art nouveau structure is topped with a series of striking, yellow and orange domes.
+And flanked by the attractive formal gardens of Alameda Central Park.

 Watch the Sunset over the Centro Historico